 Minuteman provides services both directly to its members and, acting as the agent of those libraries, to the public.
 Below is a sample of services provided to member libraries and also to the public.

 MLN maintains a shared library catalog for our member libraries.
 The shared web-based catalog offers an easy interface for finding current information on the location of over 6 million items, including books, periodical, and audiovisual materials.
 It gives our users the choice of searching one library or the entire network and allows them to request materials, to renew items, and to manage their library accounts online.

 MLN was founded in 1983 to allow for more efficient sharing of library resources among member libraries.
-In FY13 over 1.95 million items were shared among MLN libraries.
+In FY14 over 1.92 million items were shared among MLN libraries.
 A library card issued by any certified library in the Commonwealth allows borrowing privileges in person or via inter-library loan.
 Our patrons may visit any MLN library in person to borrow materials, seek information, do research, or just browse.
 Also, anyone with a valid MLN card may request that materials be sent to their home library from another member library.
 All materials borrowed from Minuteman libraries may be returned to any member library.
 MLN members use delivery services provided by the Massachusetts Library System (MLS).

 Common Borrower Card

 A valid library card from one of the Minuteman libraries listed at: